cloudvista/vaa/readme.md

 f)	Distinction of clinical from non-clinical RPCs
 g)	Distinction of RPCs that change (write) from those that read the clinical record
 h)	Distinction of slow running, high overhead and variable overhead RPCs
-i)	Clinical care task sets, represented as groups of RPCs used in tandem
+i)	Clinical care task sets, represented as groups of RPCs used to perform specific clinical tasks
 j)	Match task sets with the use of one or more specific client screens
-k)	Task sets employed by different user types
+k)	Task sets employed by different user types  (nursing, physician, and all identifiable specialties)
 l)	Isolate performance issues with patterns of use that slow care
 m)	Verification and validation that the analysis accurately captures care provision

-## Specific Use Cases
+## Use Cases
-Below are real-world uses cases where VAA can provide concrete detailed actionable information.
+Below are real-world uses cases where VistA Application Analytics can provide detailed actionable information.
-This list continues to expand.
+(This list continues to expand over time)

 __Efficiency__
 1. Cover sheet takes FOREVER to load (This drives me nuts, to the point that I do not load into this tab when selecting a new patient.
 Instead I load in on Notes tab and cringe when I need to tab over to Cover Sheet as I will face considerable lag).